Alumni Profile: Cindy Barnett, Information Technology

 Meet Cindy Barnett

-Majors and degrees earned: B.S. in Information Technology, Point Park University; M.S. in Information Technology Management, Carnegie Mellon University
+Majors and degrees earned: B.S. in Information Technology and Management, Point Park University; M.S. in Information Technology Management, Carnegie Mellon University

 Graduation Years: B.S. in 2006; M.S. in 2010